← All Articles 2026-04-20

 An FCRA case generally follows a predictable arc.

-- Case evaluation.
+• Case evaluation.
 An attorney reviews the dispute trail, the credit reports, the adverse actions (if any), and the consumer's damages.
-The strength of the case depends on how clean the record is and how clearly the bureau or furnisher failed the statutory duty.
+Whether the case will support a viable claim depends on how clean the record is and how clearly the bureau or furnisher failed the statutory duty.

 What Damages Look Like in Real Cases